 Helping you deal with birth injury questions

-Birth injuries can devastate a family and lead to life-altering circumstances.
-When these injuries are the result of medical malpractice or negligence, you are entitled to hold the responsible parties accountable for their actions.
+Birth trauma injuries can devastate a family and lead to life-altering circumstances.
+When these injuries are the result of medical malpractice or negligence, you are entitled to hold the responsible parties accountable for their actions, and receive compensation for your loss or injuries.
 Contact our firm to learn more about your rights.

 The Michigan birth injury attorneys at Barberi Law have built a reputation based on professionalism, dedication and personal attention.
 We understand that our clients are facing an emotionally challenging time.
 It is our goal to remove as much of the burden from their shoulders as we can, while resolving the cases in the most efficient manner possible.
 Most clients are troubled by a wide range of questions, including: